ksuamel/react-sitecore-cdp-personalize/README.md

   });
 ```

-**returns**: a promise containg the response from the flow, mapped to the type provided.
+returns: a promise containg the response from the flow, mapped to the type provided.

-## browserShow
+**browserShow**

 Used to get the user's information.
 You must call initialize before using browserShow().